 Interoperability: We need to address our healthcare system's infamous lack of interoperability.
 Books, papers, and billions of dollars have been wasted on this topic.

 Here’s the good news.
-While privacy, governance, and interoperability of all the data in the context of all the scenarios involving our health may be intractable in the short term, it is entirely possible to solve the same challenges if we focus on only one problem--Coronavirus--and move aggressively.
+While privacy, governance, and interoperability of all the relevant health data may be intractable in the short term, it is entirely possible to solve the same challenges if we focus on only one problem — Coronavirus — and move aggressively.

 The core idea is fairly simple: allow various stakeholders to retain control of the data while enabling federated data collaboration using privacy-preserving technologies like multi-party computations, homomorphic encryption, etc.

 Instead of bringing all the data to some centralized warehouse — an approach that keeps failing — we propose a radically new fully decentralized architecture.